View, edit or submit the tax return

 For help on what to change and why, visit our overview of topics and deductions in the tax return.

-If you do not make any changes, you do not need to submit the tax return.
-No changes = no submission.
 Tax returns not submitted by 30 April will be considered as having been submitted with the pre-completed information as stated when the deadline expired.

 If you own a sole proprietorship, you have to submit a tax return regardless, and you have to submit it electronically.

 1. Check the information